aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-debian-packages.md

 A native Debian package has the "3.0 (native)" format.

 A non-native Debian package has the "3.0 (quilt)" format.
 It is more friendly to the downstream distributions.

+## The 'git-buildpackage' package

+'git-buildpackage' is a suite to help with maintaining Debian packages in Git repositories.

+TODO

+See [git-buildpackage documentation](https://honk.sigxcpu.org/piki/projects/git-buildpackage/) and [PackagingWithGit in the Debian wiki](https://wiki.debian.org/PackagingWithGit) for details.

 ## Reference